nf-core/phaseimpute/docs/usage.md

 #### Details:

-³ `GLIMPSE1`: Should be a CSV with columns [panel id, chr, vcf, legend] ² `QUILT`: Should be a CSV with columns [panel id, chr, hap, legend]
+³ `GLIMPSE1 and STITCH`: Should be a CSV with columns [panel id, chr, legend] ² `QUILT`: Should be a CSV with columns [panel id, chr, hap, legend]

 ### Imputation tools `--steps impute --tools [glimpse1, glimpse2, quilt, stitch]`

 You can choose different software to perform the imputation.
 In the following sections, the typical commands for running the pipeline with each software are included.
+Multiple tools can be selected by separating them with a comma (eg. `--tools glimpse1,quilt`).

 #### QUILT